CKs-Technology-News/PrivacyTools/README.md

 - [Reddit Enhancement Suite](https://redditenhancementsuite.com/) – A suite of modules that enhance your Reddit browsing experience.
 - [Redirector](https://github.com/einaregilsson/Redirector) – Browser extension (Firefox, Chrome, Opera, Edge) to redirect URLs based on regex patterns, like a client side mod_rewrite.
 - [Referer Control](https://chrome.google.com/webstore/detail/referer-control/hnkcfpcejkafcihlgbojoidoihckciin) – Control the HTTP Referer on a per-site basis.
-- [Request Control](https://addons.mozilla.org/en-US/firefox/addon/requestcontrol/?utm_content=addons-manager-reviews-link&utm_medium=firefox-browser&utm_source=firefox-browser) – An extension for controlling requests.
+- [Request Control](https://addons.mozilla.org/en-US/firefox/addon/requestcontrol/) – An extension for controlling requests.
 - [Scrt.link - Share a secret!](https://scrt.link/) – Securely share sensitive information online.
-- [Shodan](https://addons.mozilla.org/en-US/firefox/addon/shodan_io/?utm_content=addons-manager-reviews-link&utm_medium=firefox-browser&utm_source=firefox-browser) – The Shodan plugin tells you where the website is hosted (country, city), who owns the IP and what other services/ ports are open.
+- [Shodan](https://addons.mozilla.org/en-US/firefox/addon/shodan_io/) – The Shodan plugin tells you where the website is hosted (country, city), who owns the IP and what other services/ ports are open.
 - [SoundFixer](https://github.com/unrelentingtech/soundfixer) – Lets you fix annoying sound problems in YouTube videos and such.
 Like audio in one channel only, too quiet or too loud.
 - [Snowflake](https://snowflake.torproject.org/) – Allows you to circumvent Tor censorship over WebRTC.
 When using the extension, your browser becomes a temporary proxy to the Tor network.
 - [SponsorBlock for YouTube - Skip Sponsorships](https://sponsor.ajay.app/) – Skip sponsorships, subscription begging and more on YouTube videos.
 Report sponsors on videos you watch to save others' time.
+- [Stylebot](https://stylebot.dev/) – Browser Extension quickly allows you to theme and fix CSS for every page you visit.
 - [Tab Stash](https://josh-berry.github.io/tab-stash/) – A no-fuss way to save and restore batches of tabs as bookmarks.
 - [Tabji](https://tabji.link/) – A privacy-first lightweight alternative to The Great Suspender.
 - [Temporary Containers](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers) – Open tabs, websites, and links in automatically managed disposable containers.
 Containers isolate data websites store (cookies, storage, and more) from each other, enhancing your privacy and security while you browse.